By Sarah Anderson, School Principal

 Candling eggs and observing the development of embryos has been of particular interest to students.
 Maps or other visual aids posted in the classroom or copied and distributed to students helps to illustrate where birds are found in nature, their habitats, and why it is important to protect natural environments.
 In a practical sense, much of what is being made available for students to see and experience in the classroom could not be duplicated elsewhere, even during a field trip where time and what is available to see is limited.

 Teachers are reporting that interest and participation in class discussions and reading assignments is higher when the above activities and teaching aids are used, particularly those involving hatching eggs.
 Increased interest in other areas of the life sciences not covered in the present curriculum may be resulting as well.

-Finally, I suggest that interested educators make use of the Game Bird Gazette and link to the website as we have for quick reference to the valuable information provided: www.gamebird.com
+Finally, I suggest that interested educators make use of the Game Bird Gazette and link to the Gazette website as our school has for quick reference to the valuable information it provides.